viper010404/VoxelMorphProject/README.md

 **VoxelMorph** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.

+> ⚠️ **Warning**: VoxelMorph is under active development.
+We are in the process of finalizing the structure for PyTorch -- interfaces may change.

 # Tutorial

 We have several VoxelMorph tutorials: